SocketCluster/socketcluster-website/website/versioned_docs/version-14.4.2/introduction.md

 SocketCluster works like a pub/sub system (which extends all the way to the browser/IoT device) - It only delivers particular events to clients who actually need them.
 SC is designed to scale both vertically (as a cluster of processes) and horizontally (multiple machines/instances).

-SC was designed to be modular so that you can run other frameworks like express on top of it (or build your own!).
+SC was designed to be modular so that you can run it with other frameworks such as express.
 SC's real-time API is similar to that of Socket.io.

-You can use SocketCluster as a standalone framework (to act as both a HTTP and WebSocket server) or use it only as a real-time engine and serve the client script separately.
-See [http://npmjs.org/socketcluster-client](http://npmjs.org/socketcluster-client).

 Follow the project on [Twitter](https://twitter.com/SocketCluster).
 Subscribe for updates on [http://socketcluster.launchrock.com/](http://socketcluster.launchrock.com/)

-This site is also open source, contributions on [Github](https://github.com/SocketCluster/socketcluster-website) are welcome.
+This site is open source, contributions on [Github](https://github.com/SocketCluster/socketcluster-website) are welcome.

 ### For Chat Applications